cosmos/gravity-bridge/module/x/gravity/spec/03_state_transitions.md

 ### Subsequent votes

-When other validators see the same event at the same event nonce, and call `DepositClaim`, or one of the other endpoints for other types of ethereum events:
+When other validators see the same event at the same event nonce, and call `SendToCosmosEvent`, or one of the other endpoints for other types of ethereum events:

 - We check that the event nonce of the submitted event is exactly one higher than that validator's last submitted event.
 This keeps validators from voting on different events at the same event nonce, which makes tallying votes easier later.
 - We look up the event's EthereumEventVoteRecord.